buehlmaier/FINA4350-student-blog-2022-01/content/group-Metatext-020_wsj_news_cleaning_scraping.md

 ## Why News Article?

-Naturally, when one is to predict Fed's decision, he delve into Fed's document, namely press conference, minutes, etc. (Stay tuned for my other group-mate detailing how to scrap and preprocess them).
+Naturally, when one is to predict Fed's decision, he delve into Fed's document, namely press conference, minutes, etc. (Stay tuned for my other group-mate detailing how to scrape and preprocess them).
 Fed's document inclines to plain fact reporting.
 News articles however, offer more subjective commentary on the cause and the impact of Fed's decision, which might offer more valuable information regarding how Wall Street perceive Fed's action.
 At the end of the day, Fed only manipulate the the policy rate, it is up to the Wall Street to move the market and propagate the effect of Fed's move to every corner of the financial market.

 From a project perspective, news article can been seen as a benchmark where one could compare Fed's official document against news article.

 We decided to opt for articles on Wall Street Journal.
 Reports from WSJ offers a delicate balance between depth and breath versus, say Bloomberg which focuses on speed and breath of reports.

-## How To Scrap News Articles?
+## How To Scrape News Articles?

 ***Libraries and Modules Used:***